Any computer using the College network must be kept up to date with the latest security patches, and have antivirus software installed.

 Before installing any antivirus software, be sure to uninstall any old antivirus software and reboot your machine first.
 Install the new virus checker immediately.

-Not setting a password makes it easy for people to infiltrate your machine from the internet.
-Any password is better than none but try to choose something secure.
+Not setting a password makes it easy for people to infiltrate your machine.
+Ensure your password is something secure, and not easily guessed.
 See the second part of this page (under 'Choosing a strong and memorable password') for advice.

 You can get to your change your password from user accounts via Settings (Windows users) or System Preferences (Mac users).